filipkrw/gatsby-theme-hello-friend-ng/README.md

 #### CSS development

 Styles have been developed using SCSS preprocessor.
-To run the development server, you will need `gulp`.

-1. Install `gulp` if you haven't before.
+1. Navigate to `gatsby-theme-hello-friend-ng/src/assets`.

 `npm install --global gulp-cli`

-2. Navigate to `gatsby-theme-hello-friend-ng/src/assets/scss`
+2. Install the dependencies.

+`npm install`

-3. Run `gulp scss:watch` to start the development server.
-The output CSS file will be rebuilt after every change you make to any of the SCSS files.
-You can also use `gulp scss` command to build it once.
+3. Run `npm run watch` to start the development server.
+The output CSS files will be rebuilt after every change you make to any of the SCSS files.

+You can also use `npm run build` command to build the CSS once.

 ## How to contribute